aiplanethub/data-visualization-plotly-dash/building-plotly-plots/950-Basic Plotly Plots.md

 The video below will give a walkthrough of the following topics:

-* Plotly Express vs Plotly Graph Objects
+* Plotly Express vs. Plotly Graph Objects
 * Navigating Plotly's documentation to create your graphs
 * Building a Pie Chart and customizing it
 * Getting support when you are stuck